GarethSharpe/bibliography-app/README.md

 This class is a hash table supporting full concurrency of retrievals and high expected concurrency for updates.
 This 	class obeys the same functional specification as Hashtable, and includes versions of methods corresponding to each method of Hashtable.
 Retrievals reflect the results of the most recently completed update operations holding upon their onset.
 The table is dynamically expanded when there are too many collisions.
 This class does not allow null to be used as a key or value.

 The objects to be used inside the ConcurrentHashMap will be Book objects.
-A Book object will contain an ISBN (primary key), title, author, and publisher.
+A Book object will contain an ISBN (primary key), title, author, publisher and year.
 A Book object will not have to be thread safe since the data structure storing a Book object will itself be thread safe.

 	public class Book {